WyattBlue/auto-editor/README.md

 The binaries you'll need are already installed, unless you're using Linux.
 Linux users need to run this command. `sudo apt-get install libavformat-dev libavfilter-dev libavdevice-dev ffmpeg`

+(If you would like to use your own ffmpeg, add the flag `--my_ffmpeg` when using auto-editor)

 Now run it with the example video to make sure it is working.